Litz-Lab/Scarab-infra/README.md

 Options:
 h     Print this Help.
 o     Output existing directory where simpoints/traces/simulation results are copied to (-o <DIR_NAME>).
 If not given, the results are not copied and only remain in the container. e.g) -o . b     Build a docker image with application setup.
-0: Run a container of existing docker image/cached image without bulding an image from the beginning, 1: Build a new image from the beginning and overwrite whatever image with the same name. e.g) -b 1 s     SimPoint workflow.
+0: Run a container of existing docker image 1: Build cached image and run a container of the cached image, 2: Build a new image from the beginning and overwrite whatever image with the same name. e.g) -b 2 s     SimPoint workflow.
 0: No simpoint workflow, 1: simpoint workflow - instrumentation first (Collect fingerprints, do simpoint clustering) 2: simpoint workflow - post-processing (trace, collect fingerprints, do simpoint clustering). e.g) -s 1 t     Collect traces.
 0: Do not collect traces, 1: Collect traces based on the SimPoint workflow (-s). e.g) -t 0 m     Scarab simulation mode.
 0: No simulation 1: execution-driven simulation w/o SimPoint 2: trace-based simulation w/o SimPoint (-t should be 1 if no traces exist already in the container).
 3: execution-driven simulation w/ SimPoint 4: trace-based simulation w/ SimPoint e.g) -m 4